blackbhc/refactor/development-manual/development.md

 #### Steps to add new parameter into the code

-1. Edit the parameter table and explanation in the `README.md` file, during which choose the name, type and default value of the new parameter.
+1. Edit the parameter table and explanations of it in the `README.md` file, before which choose the name, type and default value of the new parameter.
-2. Edit the `para` class in the `src/parameter/default.h` file, add the parameter into the chosen section and set its default value.
+2. Edit the `para` class in the `src/parameter/para.h` file, add the parameter into the chosen section and set its default value.
 3. Add a line in the update function (`para::para(...)`) to update the value of the new parameter from the ini file.
 4. Add a check statement into the check function of `para`(`check()`), to check the possible conflicts and